yasminenuhaily/cse15l-lab-reports/LabReport4.md

 **Step 9**
 ![Image](step9.png) <br>

-Keys pressed: `git add .` to stage the changes to be commit, in this case all of them, then `git commit -m "fixed"` to commit the changes with the message "fixed".
+Keys pressed: `git add .` to stage the all the changes to be commit, then `git commit -m "fixed"` to commit the changes with the message "fixed".
 Finally, `git push` to push all of the changes into the repository.